FasterSpeeding/Alluka/docs/usage.md

 ## Function injection

 This form of dependency injection works by injecting values for keyword arguments during callback execution based on the linked client.
-This is the main dependency injection strategy implemented by Alluka.
+This is the main form of dependency injection implemented by Alluka.

 ### Declaring a function's injected dependencies